xzel23/utility/README.md

 ### Version 7

  - moved/renamed command line argument parsing classes to their own package, many changes and additions
+ - move Font.FontDef to upper level
  - RichTextBuilder: methods push(Style)/pop(Style), implement Comparable; add textEquals()
  - new class HtmlConverter to convert RichText to HTML
  - several changes in to the classes under util.text